croz-ltd/klokwrk-project/support/documentation/adr/content/0002-strategic-project-structure.md

 We already mentioned abstraction levels and dependencies between groups of modules.
 If you look again at the example, you will notice that both of them are constantly flowing top to bottom through the strategic structure.
 For instance, subdomain applications depend on subdomain libraries.
 They both can depend on the domain model, which can depend on bounded context libraries and language extensions.
 At the level of system libraries, high-level modules can depend on low-level modules, and they both can depend on the language extensions.
 However, none of the dependencies can come the other way around.
 Dependencies are not allowed to flow from the bottom to the top.
-The similar applies to the abstraction levels.

 We have managed to do this because we applied strategic DDD concepts of bounded context and subdomains to the project structure.
 They provide sense and meaningfulness by connecting our code to the business.
 Without that business context, we will be left exclusively to the technical aspects, which are just insufficient.
 Technical aspects know nothing about the purpose of our system.
 They do not know anything about the business context.

-Described characteristics bring profound benefits when trying to understand or navigate through the system's code.
+Described characteristics bring important benefits when trying to understand or navigate through the system's code.
 Finding the desired functionality is much easier because we usually know, at least approximately, where we should look for it.
-This can significantly reduce cognitive load while exploring unfamiliar (or even familiar) codebases.
+This can greatly reduce cognitive load while exploring unfamiliar (or even familiar) codebases.

 In addition, if you follow the proposed naming conventions for modules and their packages (see below), the same easy orientation can be applied at the package level or even if you pull out all modules into the flat structure.
 You will always know where to look for.

 #### Naming conventions
-You have probably noticed that modules have very particular names reflecting their location in the strategic structure.
-The following table summarizes them:
+You have probably noticed that modules have very particular names reflecting their position in the strategic structure.
+The following table summarizes them as used in the example:

 | Module group    | Naming scheme                                            | Example                                  |
 |-----------------|----------------------------------------------------------|------------------------------------------|